Hiof-rammeverk-gruppe-1/FrameScraper/README.md

 	sc.getContentFromTagAsString("p");

-	(This will return a Arraylist of Strings with the elements: [This is the text-content of the HTML-p-tag, Text2])
+	(This will return a Arraylist of Strings: [This is the text-content of the HTML-p-tag, Text2])

 ```